AnthonyLadon/casino_roulette/README.md

   - If the user wins the round, their session credit is increased by the amount from the server response, else it is deducted by 1.
   - Include a button on the screen that says "CASH OUT", but when the user hovers it, there is a 50% chance that the button moves in a random direction by 300px, and a 40% chance that it becomes unclickable (this roll should be done on the client-side).
 If they succeed to hit it, credits from the session are moved to their account.
 - Write tests for your business logic

-### Evaluation Criteria

-- Completeness: did you complete the features as briefed?
-This is important but it is only one aspect of your evaluation.
-- Correctness: Does the solution perform in sensible, thought-out ways?
-- Maintainability: is the code written in a clean, maintainable way?
-- Testing: was the system adequately tested?